 - Record of Sanctions

 Other than expulsion, suspension, or revocation or withholding of a degree, disciplinary sanctions shall not be made part of the student’s permanent academic record, but they shall become part of the student’s disciplinary record.
-By application to the dean of students upon graduation, the student’s disciplinary record may be expunged of disciplinary actions other than removal from the residence halls, expulsion, suspension, or revocation or withholding of a degree.
+By application to the VP/Dean upon graduation, the student’s disciplinary record may be expunged of disciplinary actions other than removal from the residence halls, expulsion, suspension, or revocation or withholding of a degree.

 - Parental Notification